West Yorkshire Police

 Who can help?

-There are also several other National agencies who you can call for help or support:
+There are also several other National Agencies who you can call for help or support:

-• 24hr National Domestic Violence helpline
+• 24 hour National Domestic Abuse helpline

 0808 2000 247